-Nationals from third countries need to apply for a prior work/residence permit.
-This needs to be done before arriving in Luxembourg in most cases.
+Nationals from third countries need to apply for a prior work/residence permit, which must be done before arriving in Luxembourg in most cases.
 The first work/residence permit is valid for a year, after which it can be renewed.
 After five years of residence in Luxembourg, third-country nationals can apply for a long-term residence permit.

-A special residency permit for investors has been introduced.
-There are three possibilities: the investor may either invest at least EUR500,000 in a company that already exists or in one that is to be created in Luxembourg, or they may invest at least EUR3 million in a Luxembourg investment structure, or finally they may invest at least EUR20 million as a deposit with a Luxembourg bank in order to obtain a residency permit.
+A special residency permit for investors has been introduced, with three possibilities:

-Acquisition of Luxembourgish Nationality
+- the investor may invest at least EUR500,000 in a company that already exists or in one that is to be created in Luxembourg; - they may invest at least EUR3 million in a Luxembourg investment structure; or - they may invest at least EUR20 million as a deposit with a Luxembourg bank in order to obtain a residency permit.

-To apply for Luxembourgish nationality by naturalisation, the candidate must meet the following conditions:
+Acquisition of Luxembourgish Nationality To apply for Luxembourgish nationality by naturalisation, the candidate must meet the following conditions: